5 tips for A Profitable Cyber Monday

 The area that often catches site owners unprepared is making sure that their server is prepared for a Cyber Monday assault.
 Make sure that you have some additional hardware resources available to you to handle the additional traffic that you anticipate.
 If you’re paying for an ad campaign nothing could be worse than having your website crash from too many users.
 Also, a lot of users checking out at the same time can push your shopping cart’s ability to the breaking point.
 You can perform some load testing or you can request some additional server resources for duration of your sale.

 Things are flying fast and furious on Cyber Monday and if a user encounters any slow down they may click away to the next site.
 Studies show that any interaction that takes longer than four seconds has a negative impact on your conversions.
 In terms of cart size, this amounts to a 2.1% decrease in cart size for every second delay over four seconds.
-We encourage you to use our free Multi-Point Inspection tool help analyze the performance of your website and determine your site’s readiness.

 Additionally, a good cart abandonment tool can give quick feedback as to why someone leaves an item in a cart.
 You can even follow up with a secondary deeper discount to close the transaction.
 The key for Cyber Monday is fast feedback.